Milo175/UTMB-Analysis-Pommeret/README.md

 * In table two, we find a clear difference in standard deviations in finish times in minutes per category, with a clear pattern showing the higher the race category, the higher the standard deviation.
 * This tells us that, on average, the greater the distance of the race, the more variety is found in finish times in total minutes.

-**Table 3: standard deviation for variable "finished percentile" across all genders per category**
+**Table 3: Standard deviation for variable "finished percentile" across all genders per category**
 | Category   |   total_races | average_percentile_overall |   standard_dev_percentile_overall |
 |:-----------|--------------:|---------------------------:|-----------------------:|
 | 100M       |            23 |                       1.39 |                   2.77 |